t-crest/iot-rt/tpip/README.md

 ```

 A flag is set by Patmos, which the host pc reacts to, and clears, and sets a new acknowledge flag.

+Note: If `make tpiphost` results in an error, then try to run tpippatos once to ensure the serial port is enabled.